 DPSS’21, MPP Class of 2024

-Depending on your primary learning goal, participants will choose one of the two tracks - the academic track and the professional track.
-Both tracks offer the core foundational courses with a different elective course based on your track selection.
+Depending on your primary learning goal, participants can opt for one of the two tracks - the academic track and the professional track.
+Both tracks provide core foundational courses accompanied by a diverse array of customized resources, ensuring you are ready for your next steps - whether it be getting ready for top-notch graduate programs or preparing for a career pivot.

 This course provides an introduction to the statistical foundations, tools, and methods employed by public policy researchers.
 Explore the fundamental problem of causal inference and learn how to use data, research design, and statistical modeling to navigate around this problem.